splinesoft/SSAccessibility/readme.md

 * `AVSpeechSynthesizer` requires iOS 7
 * `AVSpeechSynthesizer` doesn't always pause or stop speaking when asked
-* The user can set her preferred VoiceOver speaking rate in Settings.app, but there is no programmatic API access to that default speech rate -- say, for use in your `AVSpeechSynthesizer`
+* The user can set her preferred VoiceOver speaking rate in Settings.app, but there is no programmatic API access to that default speech rate for speaking with `AVSpeechSynthesizer`
-* `AVSpeechSynthesizer` doesn't stop speaking (only ducks) when VoiceOver starts, so two voices will be speaking at once
+* `AVSpeechSynthesizer` doesn't stop speaking (only ducks volume) when VoiceOver starts, so two voices will be speaking at once
-* The user can immediately interrupt VoiceOver by tapping any element on screen
+* The user can immediately interrupt VoiceOver by tapping any accessible element on screen

 ## SSAccessibility

-Misc Accessibility helpers.
+Accessibility helpers.
 See `SSAccessibility.h`.

 ```objc
 // Speak some text with VoiceOver.
 This is a shortcut for UIAccessibilityPostNotification.